Internal Power

 Tai Chi Chuan: The Iron Wrapped in Cotton

-Tai Chi is the study of "yielding" and "neutralizing."
+Tai Chi is the study of yielding and neutralizing.
 Instead of meeting force with force, we use the opponent’s own weight and momentum against them.

 • Relaxation for Combat: We don't relax to be calm; we relax to remove the internal friction that slows down your movements.
 A relaxed muscle is a fast muscle.